Loonz206/boiler/src/doc/usage.md

 What follows is a general overview of each major part and how to use them.

+### app

+Bootstraps the angular application

+### assets

+Kinda torn on this one for holding all of the assets needed for an application that are not images to be optimized.
+Aka fontawesome, svgs and PDF and whatever other items.
+I could remove this.

 ### css

 This directory should contain all your project's CSS files.
 It includes some initial CSS to help get you started from a solid foundation.
 [About the CSS](css.md).

+### components

+This directory should contain basic areas of application from a angular side of things.
+Factories, Services and Directives and Filters and .spec.js files should sit alongside each of these components

+### less

+This directory should contain all of your project's .less files that get complied into css to get a single sheet of css that is piped to /dist and minified.

 ### doc